leonardosete/meu-dash/CODE_AUDIT.md

     1. **Adopt a code formatter** like `black` and a linter like `ruff` or `flake8` to automatically enforce PEP 8.
     2. **Replace all `print()` statements** with structured logging using Python's built-in `logging` module.
 Configure it to output JSON-formatted logs for easier parsing in Kubernetes.

+    *Note: The CI workflow can be extended to run linters and formatters automatically.*

 ### Priority 4: Refactor "God Functions"

 * **Problem:** The `analisar_arquivo_csv` function is too large and does too much.